kimwalisch/primecount/doc/libprimecount.md

 ```

 If you have [built libprimecount yourself](#Build-instructions),
 then the default installation path is usually ```/usr/local/lib```.
-Executing
+Running
 the ```ldconfig``` program after ```make install``` ensures that Linux's dynamic
-linker/loader finds the shared primecount library when you execute your program.
+linker/loader will find the shared primecount library when you execute your program.
 However, some OSes are missing the ```ldconfig``` program or ```ldconfig``` does
 not include ```/usr/local/lib``` by default.
 In these cases you need to export
 some environment variables: